-2.37.1.2.7 5GHz mode
+2.37.1.2.7 5-GHz mode

 Here you specify the radio standard(s) that the physical WLAN interface provides to the WLAN clients in the 5-GHz frequency band.
-Depending on the device type and frequency band, you have the choice of operating an AP exclusively in one specific mode, or you can set one of the compatibility modes.
+Depending on the device type and selected frequency band, you have the option of operating an AP in just one particular mode or one of the compatibility modes.

-Please observe that clients supporting only a slower standard may not be able to associate with the WLAN if the value for the mode is set too high.
+Please observe that WLAN clients supporting only a slower standard may not be able to associate with the WLAN if the value for the mode is set too high.
 However, compatibility is always achieved at the expense of performance.
 It is therefore recommended to allow only those modes of operation that are absolutely necessary for the wireless LAN clients in use.